Triángulo de Amor Bizarro: History

-In 2020 their fifth full-length album, Triángulo de Amor Bizarro (stylized as "oɹɹɐzıqɹoɯɐǝpolnƃuɐıɹʇ"), arrives.
-The album becomes a critical success evidenced by their second Ruido Award in four years.
-The corresponding tour is extended in an irregular way due to the restrictions related to COVID-19, performing throughout Spain, both in theaters and places with limited capacity (due to the corresponding restrictions), up to large festivals.
+In 2020 their fifth full-length album, the self-titled Triángulo de Amor Bizarro (stylized as oɹɹɐzıqɹoɯɐǝpolnƃuɐıɹʇ), was released.
+The album became a critical success evidenced by their second Ruido Award in four years.
+The corresponding tour was extended in an unconventional way due to the restrictions related to COVID-19, performing throughout Spain both in theaters and places with limited capacity (due to the corresponding restrictions), up to large festivals.

-In 2021 they release two new works.
-The first is No eres tú, defined as their pocket techno-opera or their particular Autobahn.
-An album with 17 tracks based on the song "No eres tú" from their 2020 album but designed so that they can be listened to randomly and indefinitely, without cuts and so that the album lasts as long as the listener considers.
-Together with Toño Chouza, director of Boiro and also responsible for the video clip of the song "Fukushima", they create an audiovisual version called "NO ERES TÚ 666D" with a version of the album lasting 6:06:06: "every time you use it, thanks to our new shuffling technology, the song will be different."
-Manolo Martínez, a member of the band Astrud, collaborates on this album on the song "Donkey Kong in Minecraft".
+In 2021 they released two new works.
+The first was No eres tú, defined as their pocket techno-opera or their particular Autobahn: an album with 17 tracks based on the song "No eres tú" from their 2020 album, but designed so that they can be listened to randomly and indefinitely, without cuts and so that the album lasts as long as the listener likes.
+Together with Toño Chouza, director of Boiro and also responsible for the video clip of the song "Fukushima", they created an audiovisual version called "NO ERES TÚ 666D" with a version of the album lasting 6:06:06: "every time you use it, thanks to our new shuffling technology, the song will be different."
+Manolo Martínez, a member of the band Astrud, collaborated on this album with the song "Donkey Kong in Minecraft".

-That year they also published "Detrás del Espejo, Variaciones y Ecos", a collaborative album based on “oɹɹɐzıqɹoɯɐǝpolnƃuɐıɹʇ” and in which each song is covered by different artists: Erik Urano, Soleá Morente, Sr. Chinarro, Miguel Prado, Carolina Durante, Biznaga, Esplendor Geométrico, Sonic Boom, Boyanka Kostova, Aries, Menta, J de Los Planetas and Joaquín Pascual.
+That year they also published Detrás del Espejo, Variaciones y Ecos, a collaborative album based on oɹɹɐzıqɹoɯɐǝpolnƃuɐıɹʇ in which each song is covered by different artists: Erik Urano, Soleá Morente, Sr. Chinarro, Miguel Prado, Carolina Durante, Biznaga, Esplendor Geométrico, Sonic Boom, Boyanka Kostova, Aries, Menta, J de Los Planetas and Joaquín Pascual.

-After a series of concerts in Mexico, they return to Spain and begin recording in their studio in Boiro what will be their sixth album, "SED", recorded by Carlos Hernández and co-produced by the band and him and released in 2023.
+After a series of concerts in Mexico, they returned to Spain and began recording in their studio in Boiro what became their sixth album, Sed, recorded by Carlos Hernández, co-produced by him and the band and released in 2023.
 Defined by their record company as a complete and complex album, direct and anti-nostalgic.
-A month before the release of the album, they present the video clip for the song "Estrella Solitaria" directed by Toño Chouza and recorded entirely in Boiro.
-"Without a doubt one of the richest and most symbolically charged videos of Triángulo de Amor Bizarro."
+A month before the release of the album, they presented the video clip for the song "Estrella Solitaria" directed by Toño Chouza and recorded entirely in Boiro: "Without a doubt one of the richest and most symbolically charged videos of Triángulo de Amor Bizarro."